corpus-tools/corpus-tools.github.io/salt/userGuide.md

 SCorpus sampleCorpus= corpGraph.createCorpus(URI.createURI("/sampleCorpus")).get(0);
 {% endhighlight %}

-The meta annotation is created via the method _createSMetaAnnotation()_.
+The meta annotation is created via the method _createMetaAnnotation()_.
 This method takes three arguments: a namespace which is optional and can be used to take up further information, the name of the annotation and the value of the annotation.

 {% highlight java %}
 //creates a meta annotation on the corpus sampleCorpus